What does a melanoma look like?

 Do any of those things apply to you?
 If so, you might consider getting regular skin exams.
 In fact, the American Cancer Society suggests people between 20 and 30 years of age get FULL body checks every 3 years.
 For people over 40 years of age, and people with lots of risk factors or a previous history of some skin cancer, it's smart to get this done yearly.

 It's a really good idea to know the signs and symptoms of melanoma because when found early it's one of the most treatable types of cancer.
 Whenever you have a question about a mole or possible melanoma, it's recommended that you make a visit to your health care provider.
-And in the mean time, take precautions like wearing sunscreen and staying in shady areas during any outdoor activities.
+In the mean time, take precautions like wearing sunscreen and staying in shady areas during any outdoor activities.